-An allocation of items of our income, gain, loss or deduction, other than an allocation required by Section 704(c), as described above, will generally be given effect for federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction only if the allocation has substantial economic effect.
+An allocation of items of our income, gain, loss or deduction, other than an allocation required by Section 704(c), as described above, will generally be given effect for U.S. federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction only if the allocation has substantial economic effect.
 In any other case, a partner's share of an item will be determined on the basis of its interest in us, which will be determined by taking into account all of the facts and circumstances, including:

-- its relative contributions to us; - the interests of all of the partners in profits and losses; - · the interest of all of the partners in cash flow; and - the rights of all of the partners to distributions of capital upon liquidation.
+- its relative contributions to us; - the interests of all of the partners in profits and losses; - the interest of all of the partners in cash flow; and - the rights of all of the partners to distributions of capital upon liquidation.

-Tax counsel is of the opinion that, with the exception of the issues described in "-Tax Consequences of Common Unit Ownership-Section 754 Election," "-Uniformity of Common Units" and "-Disposition of Common Units-Allocations Between Transferors and Transferees," allocations under the partnership agreement will be given effect for federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction.
+Tax counsel is of the opinion that allocations under the partnership agreement will be given effect for U.S. federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction, except as to the issues described in "-Tax Consequences of Common Unit Ownership-Section," "-Uniformity of Common Units" and "-Disposition of Common Units-Allocations Between Transferors and Transferees" on which tax counsel is not opining.

 Treatment of Short Sales.
 A unitholder whose common units are loaned to a "short seller" to cover a short sale of common units may be considered as having disposed of those common units.
-If so, such unitholder would no longer be a partner for federal tax purposes with respect to those common units during the period of the loan and may recognize gain or loss from the disposition.
+If so, such unitholder would no longer be treated as a partner for U.S. federal income tax purposes with respect to those common units during the period of the loan and may recognize gain or loss from the disposition.
 As a result, during this period: